revenkroz/request-logger/README.md

 ## Description

-This is a reverse proxy server that can log all incoming requests to the target server and print them to the console or wev view.
+This is a reverse proxy server that can log all incoming requests to the target server and print them to the console or in browser.

 ## Usage